abe-winter/varyaml/README.md

 (todo: what if the top-level object isn't a dictionary?)

-The special string value '__omit__' says to pop the key if there's no env arg.
+The special string value '__omit__' says to pop the key if there's no env arg. `path: /run/secrets` means if there's no env arg, look for a file called `/run/secrets/ARGNAME` as well.

 ```
 db: